New Study Abroad Opportunity Supported by the Center for Judaic, Holocaust, and Peace Studies

 The class examines the origins and execution of the Nazi genocide during the Second World War, as well as realities for and responses of European Jews.
 It also explores key issues in the memorialization and representation of the Holocaust in postwar Germany, the United States, and Israel.
-Participants will work on research projects that are based on their archival work in Germany and Poland.
-They will give presentations on their work abroad and at home and have opportunities to publish their successful research.
+Participants work on research projects that are based on their archival work in the visited countries.
+They give presentations on their work abroad and at home and have opportunities to publish their successful research.

 The next study abroad excursion (tentatively scheduled for Spring 2019) will take place in Israel.
 Class participants will, among others, visit and do research at Yad Vashem, the World Holocaust Remembrance Center in Jerusalem, the Wiener Library at Tel Aviv University, and at the Ghetto Fighters' House Museum at the Ghetto Fighters' Kibbutz in Western Galilee.
 They will meet with leading Israeli scholars and students, present their work at Israeli institutions, and learn from Holocaust survivors.
 For more information, contact the coordinator of the JHP minor Prof. Pegelow Kaplan at firstname.lastname@example.org.